KQM-git/TCL/general-mechanics/movement-and-physics.md

 **Note:** This does not account for special dashes such as Mona.

+When not using dashes, or while regenerating stamina, it is faster to spam jump constantly instead of walking.
+Let JW be Jump Walking and Continuous Walking.
+JW means spamming jump while continuously walking forward while CW means the same, but without any jumps.

+The ranking from fastest to slowest is:
+1. JW Adult Female
+2. JW Teen Male
+3. JW Adult Male
+4. CW Adult Male
+5. CW Adult Female
+6. JW Teen Female
+7. CW Teen Male
+8. CW Teen Female
+9. JW Child Female
+10. CW Child Female

 ## Push/Pull Effects

 Push/pull effects are dynamic across team members